-517.810 Bond or security required of applicant; how determined; exemptions; other security in lieu of bond.
+517.810 Requirement for bond or security; rules; other security in lieu of bond.

-- (1) Before issuing or reissuing an operating permit for any surface mining operation or issuing or reissuing an exploration permit for any exploration activity, the State Department of Geology and Mineral Industries shall require that the applicant for such permit file with it a bond or security acceptable to the department in a sum to be determined by the department but in an amount not to exceed the total cost for reclamation if the department were to perform the reclamation.
-The decision of the department may be appealed to the governing board of the State Department of Geology and Mineral Industries as provided in ORS 183.310 to 183.550.
-The bond or security shall be conditioned upon the faithful performance of the reclamation plan and of the other requirements of ORS 517.702 to 517.989 and the rules adopted thereunder. - (2) Nothing in this section shall apply to any public or governmental agency. - (3) In lieu of the bond or other security required of the applicant in subsection (1) of this section, the department may accept a similar security from the landowner, equal to the estimated cost of reclamation as determined by the department in consultation with the operator or explorer.
-The decision of the department may be appealed to the governing board as provided in ORS 183.310 to 183.550. - (4) In lieu of the bond required by subsection (1) of this section, the department may accept a blanket bond covering two or more surface mining sites or exploration projects operated by a single company or owned by a single landowner, or operated by all members of an established trade association, in an amount, established by the department, not to exceed the amount of the bonds that would be required for separate sites. - (5) The board shall identify by rule the procedures for the determination of the amount of the bond or other security required of an applicant for an operating permit or exploration permit.
-The rules: - (a) Shall provide an opportunity for participation by the applicant as part of the procedures; and - (b) May allow for the amount of the bond to be calculated and adjusted based upon the total area expected to be in a disturbed condition in the following year as a result of the surface mining or exploration operation. - (6) In carrying out the provisions of subsection (1) of this section, the department may reduce the bond for aggregate sites by an amount not to exceed 50 percent if the applicant has conducted the surface mining operation or exploration with a valid operating permit for a period of not less than 10 years and has demonstrated sufficient financial ability to perform the reclamation required by the applicant's approved reclamation plan.
-[1971 c.719 s.8; 1975 c.724 s.4; 1979 c.435 s.5; 1983 c.497 s.1; 1985 c.291 s.1a; 1985 c.292 s.9; 1987 c.361 s.5; 1989 c.347 s.11; 1999 c.492 s.3] - 517.820 Extensions of time for submission of proposed reclamation plans; time limit for reclamation completion; consultation with state agencies.
-(1) Upon good cause shown, the State Department of Geology and Mineral Industries may grant reasonable extensions of time for the completion by the landowner or operator and the submission to the department of a proposed reclamation plan required by ORS 517.790 (2).
-Each reclamation plan submitted to the department must provide that all reclamation activities shall be completed within three years after the termination of mineral extraction from the surface mining operation conducted within each separate area for which an operating permit is requested.
-Each such reclamation plan shall be approved by the department if it adequately provides for the reclamation of surface-mined lands. - (2) The department, prior to approving a proposed reclamation plan, shall consult with all other interested state agencies and appropriate local planning authorities.
-[1971 c.719 s.5; 1977 c.59 s.2] - 517.830 Inspection of operating site; approval of application for operating permit; effect of failure to approve or refusal to approve reclamation plan; appeal from denial of plan; modification of operating permit; transfer of permittee's interest.
-(1) Except as provided in subsection (3)(a) and (b) of this section, upon receipt of an application for an operating permit, the State Department of Geology and Mineral Industries shall cause the operating site described therein to be inspected.
-Within 45 days after the date on which such application is received and upon receipt of the required permit fee, the department shall issue the operating permit applied for or, if it considers such application incomplete, return the application to the applicant for correction of the deficiencies indicated by the department.
+(1) Before issuing or reissuing an operating permit for any surface mining operation or issuing or reissuing an exploration permit for any exploration activity, the State Department of Geology and Mineral Industries shall require that the applicant for the permit file with it a bond or security acceptable to the department in a sum to be determined by the department but in an amount not to exceed the total cost for reclamation if the department were to perform the reclamation.
+The decision of the department may be appealed to the governing board of the State Department of Geology and Mineral Industries as provided in ORS chapter 183.
+The bond or security shall be conditioned upon the faith-

+- ful performance of the reclamation plan and of the other requirements of ORS 517.702 to 517.989 and the rules adopted thereunder. - (2) Nothing in this section shall apply to any public body, as defined in ORS 174.109. - (3) In lieu of the bond or other security required of the applicant in subsection (1) of this section, the department may accept a similar security from the landowner, equal to the estimated cost of reclamation as determined by the department in consultation with the operator or explorer.
+The decision of the department may be appealed to the governing board as provided in ORS chapter 183. - (4) In lieu of the bond required by subsection (1) of this section, the department may accept a blanket bond covering two or more surface mining sites or exploration projects operated by a single company, owned by a single landowner or operated by all members of an established trade association, in an amount, established by the department, not to exceed the amount of the bonds that would be required for separate sites. - (5) The governing board shall identify by rule the procedures for the determination of the amount of the bond or other security required of an applicant for an operating permit or exploration permit.
+The rules: - (a) Shall provide an opportunity for participation by the applicant as part of the procedures; and - (b) May allow for the amount of the bond to be calculated and adjusted based upon the total area expected to be in a disturbed condition in the following year as a result of the surface mining or exploration operation. - (6) Any deposit of moneys accepted and held by the department as a form of security pursuant to the provisions of this section shall be deposited in the Reclamation Guarantee Fund.
+[1971 c.719 §8; 1975 c.724 §4; 1979 c.435 §5; 1983 c.497 §1; 1985 c.291 §1a; 1985 c.292 §9; 1987 c.361 §5; 1989 c.347 §11; 1999 c.492 §3; 2005 c.34 §6; 2015 c.834 §4] - 517.813 Reclamation Guarantee Fund.
+(1) The Reclamation Guarantee Fund is established in the State Treasury, separate and distinct from the General Fund.
+The Reclamation of the Property of the Reclamation of the Property o - tablished in the State Treasury, separate and distinct from the General Fund.
+The Reclamation Guarantee Fund shall consist of deposits of moneys received under ORS 517.810. - (2) Interest earned on the Reclamation Guarantee Fund shall be paid to the State Treasury and deposited in the General Fund to the credit of the Geology and Mineral Industries Account. - (3) The State Department of Geology and Mineral Industries shall annually prepare and submit to the governing board of the de-